unikraft/loupe/README.md

 ## 1. Hardware Dependencies

-Any x86 machine with more than 8 CPU cores should do the trick (non-x86 might cause issues because of our Docker containers).
+Any x86 machine should do the trick - non-x86 might cause technical issues because of our Docker containers.

+We recommend (but do not require) > 8 CPU cores to obtain stable performance numbers.

 ## 2. Dependencies & Install